sindresorhus/del/readme.md

 ## API

-### del(patterns, [options], callback)
+### del(patterns, [options])

+Returns a promise that resolves to an array of the deleted paths.

 ### del.sync(patterns, [options])

-The async method gets an array of deleted paths as the second argument in the callback, while the sync method returns the array.
+Returns an array of deleted paths.

 #### patterns